OgulcanErdag/Linux_Hands_On/Linux-Plus-06/README.md

 # ls

 cat << EOF
-Welcome to the Linux Lessons.
+Welcome to the Linux-Plus Lessons.
 This lesson is about the shell scripting
 EOF